anandhSRB/thermRegCtrl/README.md

 # thermRegCtrl
 Running JOS-3 thermoregulation model [1] with STAR-CCM+ with control for heating and recirculation.
+For more details on the implementation, refer to [2].

 # Scripts organization
 ## Co-simulation in STAR-CCM+
 The scripts were written for STAR-CCM+ v2210.
 The Java files can be compiled in Netbeans along with the STAR-CCM+ libraries.
 The compiled *.JAR file in the dist/ folder can access the classes.
 The file src/thermregctrl/ThermRegCtrl.java can be used to run the simulation.
-The scripts makes function calls to files in src/classes/ intermittently for recirculation and cab heater control.
+The scripts make function calls to files in src/classes/ intermittently for recirculation and cab heater control.

 ## JOS3 in Python3
 The file pythonFiles/CoSim.py is called from src/thermregctrl/ThermRegCtrl.java.
 After installing jos3, replace the source file ('jos3.py') in the site-packages/jos3/ folder, with the 'jos3.py' available in the pythonFiles/ directory.